 A Benin City original, Ehinomen Ehikhamenor, otherwise known as “Hollywood Hino,” was a professional pugilist with otherworldly talent and international prestige.
 Hino’s parents worked hard as professionals in Nigeria to give him and his six siblings a decent lifestyle.
 A move to the U.S., specifically New York City, was meant to give Hino and his family an advantage better than their homeland could provide.

 As an avid lover of sports, Hino Ehikhamenor’s inspiration to join the notoriously competitive world of athletics stemmed from being immersed in sports since he was very young.
 “Soccer was my first love,” he admitted to BE Modern Man exclusively.
-“I also played football and basketball in high school.
-But boxing was the biggest challenge for me and it stuck.”
-Getting his start at 17 after moving to Lefrak City, Queens, New York, Hino settled into the boxing life and used it to explore American culture.
-He quickly built a successful amateur career with one distinction – the New Jersey Golden Gloves.
-Through that achievement, Hino was invited to compete on the USA Boxing Team from 1998 to 2000.
+“I also played football and basketball in high school, but boxing was the biggest challenge for me, and it stuck.”
+Getting his start at 17 once he moved to Lefrak City, Queens, New York, Hino settled into the boxing life and used it to explore American culture.
+He quickly built a successful amateur career with one distinction being the New Jersey Golden Gloves.
+Through earning that achievement, Hino was invited to compete on the USA Boxing Team from 1998 to 2000.

-Boxing didn’t lose its luster for Hino, but his curiosity and love for all things electric caused him to gravitate to other opportunities.
-“I was offered a job at a gym and it was weird, at first, being on the other side of the pads,” Hino confessed.
+Boxing didn’t lose its luster with Hino, but instead, his curiosity and love for all things electric caused him to gravitate to other possibilities.
+“I was offered a job at a gym, and it was weird at first being on the other side of the pads,” Hino confessed.
 “I realized then that I had a knack for teaching and motivating people, so it stuck.”
 Almost overnight, he became the go-to celebrity trainer to the stars.
 Working out the kinks for the likes of Carmelo and Lala Anthony, Kelly Rowland, and Angela Simmons.
 “I work every day to get better, and use each day as a learning experience and looking for ways to get better; learning how to use these new techniques and equipment to incorporate into my repertoire.”

 While exploring the new opportunities that being a celebrity trainer afforded him, Hino began modeling, acting, and promoting events in New York City.
 Armed with strong features and an engaging personality, Hino became one of the city’s top party commanders through the colorful event series called “First Fridays NYC”.